Attorney general won't file criminal case against LA officer in 2021 shooting that killed teen - KESQ

 LOS ANGELES (AP) — The California Attorney General declined to file criminal charges against a Los Angeles police officer who fired a rifle at a suspect inside a clothing store in 2021, killing a 14-year-old girl in a dressing room, authorities said Wednesday.

-Officer William Dorsey Jones Jr. fired three times when police responded to a Burlington clothing store in the San Fernando Valley where 24-year-old Daniel Elena Lopez had brutally attacked two women on Dec.
+Officer William Dorsey Jones Jr. fired three times when police responded to a Burlington clothing store in the San Fernando Valley where 24-year-old Daniel Elena Lopez, wielding a heavy bike lock, had brutally attacked two women on Dec.
 23, 2021.

-Valentina Orellana Peralta was shot and killed as she prayed in a dressing room with her mother.
-Jones also killed the suspect.
+Elena Lopez was killed in the shooting, as was Valentina Orellana Peralta as she prayed in a dressing room with her mother.

+An autopsy report found that Elena Lopez was on methamphetamine at the time of his death.

 The state Department of Justice investigates all police shootings where an unarmed person is killed.
 Instead of criminal charges, officials recommended that the Los Angeles Police Department “should consider updating their communication training bulletin and any related training to account for the type of situation presented during this event.”